digital-fabric/h1p/README.md

 - Add conformance and security tests
 - Add ability to parse HTTP/1 responses (for implementing HTTP clients)
+- Add ability to splice the request body into an arbitrary fd (Polyphony-specific)
 - Improve performance

 ## Contributing